Why Consider Behavioral Threat Assessment For Your School

 Instead of connecting the dots after a tragedy, BTA offers schools a proactive assessment and intervention process that’s backed by behavioral experts.
 The threat assessment team works to uncover the offender’s motive and intervene to avoid other risky behavior (drug and/or alcohol use, physical abuse, dropping out, suicide, and more).
-When many schools lack the ability to provide ample mental health professionals in every building, this process equips your current staff with a multi-disciplinary BTA team to connect at-risk students with community resources that can assist them before it’s too late.
+While many schools lack the ability to provide ample mental health professionals in every building, this process equips your current staff with a multi-disciplinary BTA team to connect at-risk students with community resources that can assist them before it’s too late.

 Advantages of Using Navigate360 Behavioral Threat Assessment Case Manager

 Navigate360’s Behavioral Threat Assessment Case Manager helps BTA teams in schools across the country break down information silos and save time to reduce bullying, acts of violence and self-harm, and to improve educational outcomes.

 Specifically, when you partner with Navigate360, your BTA team benefits from: